 of single mothers will relocate four years after divorcing, and half that

-have regular face-to-face interaction with one of their parents.
+interaction with one of their parents.

 Thanks to modern technology, parents can stay in touch with their children.